TinyTalks/.github/profile/README.md

 🦋 **Butterfly** is the project we focus on currently, which is An Open NLP Research Project for Chinese Danmaku.
 You can see the details in https://github.com/TinyTalks/Butterfly

 👩‍💻 If you are interested in our work and want to join us, we are very welcome.
-Please contact with email: wujunchaoiu@outlook.com
+Please contact with us.
 <!--

 **Here are some ideas to get you started:**